usnistgov/OSCAL/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
 - [ ] Have you written new tests for your core changes, as applicable?
 - [ ] Have you included examples of how to use your new feature(s)?
-- [ ] Have you all [OSCAL website](https://pages.nist.gov/OSCAL) and readme documentation affected by the changes you made?
+- [ ] Have you updated all [OSCAL website](https://pages.nist.gov/OSCAL) and readme documentation affected by the changes you made?
 Changes to the OSCAL website can be made in the docs/content directory of your branch.